 SSL secures millions of peoples’ data on the Internet every day, especially during online transactions or when transmitting confidential information.
 Internet users have come to associate their online security with the lock icon that comes with an SSL-secured website or green address bar that comes with an Extended Validation SSL-secured website.
 SSL-secured websites also begin with https rather than http.

-Online payment is operated by paypal to guarantee high security level and easy payment with your credit/debit card or paypal account.
+Online payment is operated by paypal to also guarantee high security level and easy payment with your credit/debit card or paypal account.